GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 There's a plethora of various MCP Tool providers (for example see this [list](https://mcpservers.org/)), which can run locally as well as remotely.
 For this challenge we'll use a sample tool that we have developed for this hack using [FastMCP](https://gofastmcp.com/getting-started/welcome) library and running remotely on [Cloud Run](https://cloud.google.com/run/docs/host-mcp-servers).

-In this challenge we'll make sure that idle resources are tagged so that we can give the developers time to verify if we can stop them.
-In order to do that we'll use an MCP tool that adds a new label with a termination date in the future to the idle resource.
+Goal of this challenge is to make sure that idle resources are tagged so that we can give the developers time to verify if we can stop them.
+In order to do that we'll use an MCP tool that adds a new label with a termination date in the future, to the idle resource.

 ### Description